-- (a) All Registered Participants must maintain and operate (or ensure their authorised representatives maintain and operate) all equipment that is part of their facilities in accordance with:

-- (1) relevant laws;

-- (2) the requirements of the Rules; and

-- (3) good electricity industry practice and applicable Australian Standards. - (b) All Registered Participants must ensure that the connection agreements to which they are a party require the provision and maintenance of all required facilities consistent with good electricity industry practice and must operate their equipment in a manner: - (1) to assist in preventing or controlling instability within the power system; - (2) comply with the minimum standards published pursuant to clause 3.11.4(c); - (3) to assist in the maintenance of, or restoration to, a satisfactory operating state of the power system; and - (4) to prevent uncontrolled separation of the power system into isolated regions or partly combined regions, intra-regional transmission break-up, or cascading outages, following any power system incident.
+- (a) All Registered Participants must maintain and operate (or ensure their authorised representatives maintain and operate) all equipment that is part of their facilities in accordance with: - (1) relevant laws; - (2) the requirements of the Rules; and - (3) good electricity industry practice and relevant Australian Standards. - (b) All Registered Participants must ensure that the connection agreements to which they are a party require the provision and maintenance of all required facilities consistent with good electricity industry practice and must operate their equipment in a manner: - (1) to assist in preventing or controlling instability within the power system; - (2) to comply with their performance standards; - (3) to assist in the maintenance of, or restoration to, a satisfactory operating state of the power system; and - (4) to prevent uncontrolled separation of the power system into isolated regions or partly combined regions, intra-regional transmission break-up, or cascading outages, following any power system incident.